ClassyOmkar/multi-agent-orchestrator-paramount/README.md

 Go to `http://localhost:3000`.

 ## Features I'm Proud Of
-1.  **Real Persistance:** Refresh the page.
+1.  **Real Persistence:** Refresh the page.
 Go ahead.
 Your research task is still there.
 I used `localStorage` because losing data is the worst UX.
 2.  **No "Fake News":** If the Researcher can't find a source via Tavily, it admits it.
 It doesn't make up URLs.
 3.  **The "Nuclear" CSS Fix:** You might notice the icons are perfectly centered.
 That took a custom Grid implementation.
 Details matter.